 - Swap the bacon for diced pancetta for an even richer pork flavor!

-How To Store, Freeze, and Reheat Shrimp and Grits
+How to Make Creamy Shrimp and Grits

 More Recipes To Try